semuconsulting/pyrtcm/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

-- The operating system you're using [e.g. Windows 10, MacOS Monterey, Ubuntu Bionic]
+- The operating system you're using [e.g. Windows 11, MacOS Ventura, Ubuntu Lunar]
-- The type of serial connection [e.g. USB, UART1, I2C]
+- The type of serial connection [e.g. USB, UART1]

 **GNSS/GPS Device (please complete the following information as best you can):**

-- Device Model/Generation: [e.g. u-blox NEO-9M]
+- Device Model/Generation: [e.g. u-blox ZED-F9P]
-- Firmware Version: [e.g. SPG 4.03]
+- Firmware Version: [e.g. HPG 1.32]
 - Protocol: [e.g. 32.00]

 This information is typically output by the device at startup via a series of NMEA TXT messages.